What are we working on now?

 -

-Safe Data Disposal in Higher Education (tentative)
+Safe Data Disposal in Higher Education (spring 2025)

 Washington has 39 publicly funded institutions of higher education: two research and four comprehensive universities, and 33 community and technical colleges.
 Many of them have their own surplus programs, to help the schools reuse, repurpose and recycle as many items as possible, including IT equipment.
 Staff must first ensure that any surplus equipment that can store or process data has had that data completely erased.
 This audit will assess effectiveness of one school's practices to ensure discarded IT equipment has been properly prepared for disposal.
 It will include evaluating whether the school has adequate controls in place to ensure that surplused state-owned IT devices do not contain confidential data.
+Read the one-page summary.
+(PDF)

 Opportunities to Improve IT Security at Critical Infrastructure Organizations (2024-2025)